kimoonkim/spark/docs/running-on-kubernetes.md

   <td>
     Assuming you have set <code>spark.kubernetes.kerberos.enabled</code> to be true.
 This will let you specify the name of the secret where your existing delegation token data is stored.
-You must also specify the label <code>spark.kubernetes.kerberos.tokensecret.name</code> where your data is stored on the secret.
+You must also specify the item key <code>spark.kubernetes.kerberos.tokensecret.itemkey</code> where your data is stored on the secret.
   </td>
 </tr>
 <tr>